gibamaranhao/vue-component/README.md

 ## Usage

-Create a component folder and a component file (the extension can be .vue, .js, .php, .html ,not matters):
+Create a component folder and a component file (the extension can be .vue, .js, .php, .html ,no matters):

 components/App.vue